-Why ‘Cobra Kai’ makes a YouTube subscription worth it
+Why ‘Cobra Kai’ makes YouTube Red worth it

 Conversely, the video’s presentation of Daniel is one of a nasty little turd who must be stopped at all costs.
 Of course, this is all exaggerated for shits and giggles, but the video makes some undeniable points that are summarized by Johnny Lawrence himself in a single scene in episode eight of Cobra Kai.
 Daniel sucker punched him and drenched him with a hose months after their beef was seemingly put to bed.
 He started it, basically.